PortholeAuthority.com

 Is your Hardtop scratching the paint on your T-bird's rear deck?
 Keep area clean, both body panel and rubber seal.
 You'll still get some rub marks from the rubber.
 Ford's solution: Many 2002s, all 2003s and all 2004s and all 05s, with hardtops, were shipped with mylar tape sets in the trunk for your placement on the rear deck area.1W6Z76202W30-AA but this has been updated with a new kit:

 Ford is going with an improved version of the tape which is packed in the later edition 2004 trunks.
 Part number is 4W63-76202W30-AA Read more about it on the TBN .
-Meanwhile there are aftermarket solutions The new strips became available sometime January 2004.
-The Stainless Steel solution has apparently been nixed due to problems keeping it on and more scratching.
-There is an aftermarket vendor making SS strips.
+The new strips became available sometime January 2004.
+The Stainless Steel solution from Ford has apparently been nixed due to problems keeping it on and more scratching.
+Meanwhile there are aftermarket solutions including a vendor making SS strips.

 Kit Contents: